 All phases of the Company's operations are also subject to environmental and safety regulations in the jurisdictions in which it operates.
 Environmental legislation is evolving in a manner that will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
 There is no assurance that the Company has been or will at all times be in full compliance with all environmental laws and regulations or hold, and be in full compliance with, all required environmental, health and safety permits.
 In addition, no assurances can be given that new rules and regulations will not be enacted or that existing rules and regulations will not be applied in a manner which could have an adverse effect on the Company's financial position and operations.
-The potential costs and delays associated with compliance with such laws, regulations and permits could prevent the Company from proceeding with the development of a project and any non-compliance therewith may adversely affect the Company's business and prospects.
-Environmental hazards may also exist on the properties on which the Company holds interests that are unknown to the Company at present and that have been caused by previous or existing owners or operators of the properties.
+The potential costs and delays associated with compliance with such laws, regulations and permits could prevent the Company from proceeding with the development of a project and any non-compliance therewith may adversely affect the Company holds interests that are unknown to the Company at present and that have been caused by previous or existing owners or operators of the properties.